Stephen Davis (American football)

-Early years
+Early life

 A native of Spartanburg, South Carolina, Davis attended Spartanburg High School, where he excelled in football and track.
 At the 1991 South Carolina state meet, he set a state record in the 100 metres with 10.40 seconds.
 His record stood for 17 years, until Marcus Rowland ran a 10.35 at the 2008 state meet.

 Regarded as the No. 1 recruit in the nation in 1992, Davis was named USA Today Offensive High School Football Player of the Year.

 College career

-Davis played three years (1993, 1994, 1995) for Auburn University starting in his sophomore year.
+Davis played three years (1993, 1994, 1995) for Auburn University, starting in his sophomore year.
 He made the All-SEC team his last two seasons and graduated as the team's fourth all-time leading rusher behind Joe Cribbs, James Brooks, and Bo Jackson.
 He was also a letterman for all three seasons.

 Davis currently holds the record for rush attempts (1,945), rush yards (8,052) and rushing TDs (65) amongst all Auburn alumni in NFL history.

 Professional career

 Washington Redskins

-Davis was drafted in the fourth round (103rd overall) in the 1996 NFL Draft by the Washington Redskins.
+Davis was drafted in the fourth round (103rd overall) in the 1996 NFL draft by the Washington Redskins.
 Davis was primarily used as a fullback, and was part of the Redskins' backfield with Terry Allen.
 He spent three seasons as a backup and fullback before getting the starting nod at the start of the 1999 NFL season.
 This was Davis' breakout season, when he posted career highs, and ended up representing the NFC in the Pro Bowl.
 He led the NFC in yards rushing with 1,405, and led the league in yards per carry (4.8).
 He was also the league's leading non-kicking scorer, posting 108 points on 17 touchdowns and one two-point conversion.
 He continued to post high numbers the following season en route to his second straight Pro Bowl selection.
 In 2001, Davis rushed for 1,432, breaking the record he had set in 1999 for most rushing yards in a season by a Redskin.

 Said Football Outsiders about Davis's 1999 season, "Stephen Davis was just a monster in 1999 with 1407 yards (second in the league) and 17 touchdowns (nobody else scored more than 13).
 He led the league with a 60% success rate, and nobody else with at least 75 carries was over 55%."